 Trusts – Registers and Supporting Documents

-Registers must be kept by any trust that carries on a business or is required to deduct, withhold or collect an amount under a fiscal law.
-Regardless of the data-storage medium used, registers and supporting documents include:
+Any trust that carries on a business or is required to deduct, withhold or collect an amount under a fiscal law must keep registers and supporting documents at its establishment or any other location designated and authorized by us.

 - the trust deed;